kautils/nlohmann/readme.md

 ### kautil_json_nlohmann
-* prepared this to shorten copilation time
+* wrapper of nlohmann json. prepared this to shorten copilation time

 ### note
 * kautil_json_nlohmann_extern_initialize : use when want to make detailed settings for dl options